In July 2022, this chapter was refreshed.

 An important feature of gang involvement is that, the more heavily a child is involved with a gang, the less likely they are to talk about it.

-There are links between gang-involvement and young people going missing from home or care.
-Some of the factors which can draw gang-involved young people away from home or care into going missing can come through the drugs markets and 'drugs lines' activity.
-There may be gang-associated child sexual exploitation and relationships which can be strong pull factors for girls and boys.
-Exploitation is at the heart of this activity, with overt coercion taking place alongside the pull factors of money, status, affection and belonging.
+There are links between gang-involvement, criminal exploitation and young people going missing from home or care.
+Some of the factors which can draw gang-involved young people away from home or care into going missing are linked to their involvement in carrying out drugs along county lines.
+There may be gang-associated child sexual exploitation and relationships which can be strong pull factors for girls who go missing.

-In suspected cases of radicalisation, social workers and local authorities are under a duty to refer the case to the local Channel panel, which will then decide the correct, if any, intervention and support to be offered to that individual.
+In suspected cases of radicalisation, social workers and local authorities have a duty to refer the case to the local Channel panel, which will then decide the correct, if any, intervention and support to be offered to that individual.

 4. Protection and Action to be Taken

-Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity should contact Children's Social Care or the police for the area in which the child is currently located.
+Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity including child criminal exploitation should contact Children's Social Care or the police for the area in which the child is currently located.
 The Referrals Procedure should be followed.
-The Common Assessment Framework (CAF) may be crucial in the early identification of children and young people who need additional support due to risk of involvement in gang activity.
+An Early Help Assessment may be crucial in the early identification of children and young people who need additional support due to risk of involvement in gang activity.

-Support and interventions should be proportionate, rational and based on the child's needs identified during the assessment.
+Support and interventions should be proportionate and based on the child's needs identified during the assessment.

 A Child in Need Assessment should be led by a qualified social worker and evidence and information sharing across all relevant agencies will be key.
-It may be appropriate for the social worker to be embedded in or work closely with, a team, which has access to 'real time' gang intelligence in order to undertake a reliable assessment.
+It may be appropriate for the social worker to be embedded in or work closely with, a team (for example in the Police or Youth Offending Service), which has access to 'real time' gang intelligence in order to undertake a reliable assessment.

-Practitioners should be aware that children who are Looked After by the Local Authority can be particularly vulnerable to becoming involved in gangs.
+Practitioners should be aware that children who are Looked After by the Local Authority can be particularly vulnerable to becoming involved in gangs and being criminally exploited.
 There may be a need to review their Care Plan in light of the assessment and to provide additional support.

-Children may be in fear of ending their contact with the gang because it might leave them vulnerable to reprisals from those former gang members and rival gang members who may see the young person as without protection.
+Children are often in fear of ending their contact with the gang because it might leave them vulnerable to reprisals from those former gang members and rival gang members who may see the young person as without protection.

-Sometimes if there is a possible "threat to life", it may result in the Police issuing an Osman Warning.
+If there is a possible "threat to life", the Police may consider it appropriate to issue an Osman Warning.
 In these circumstances this should trigger an automatic referral by the Police to Children's Social Care, (see the Referrals Procedure) the initiation of a Strategy Discussion and consideration of the need for immediate safeguarding action, unless to do so would place the child at greater risk.

-In these cases, the decision not to refer should be actively reviewed to allow a referral to Children's Social Care to be made at an appropriate stage in order to protect the young person's safety.Information and local knowledge about the specific gang should be shared, including the use, or suspected use, of weapons or drug dealing.
+Any decision not to refer a child should be actively reviewed to allow a referral to Children's Social Care to be made at an appropriate stage in order to protect the young person's safety.Information and local knowledge about the specific gang should be shared, including the use, or suspected use, of weapons or drug dealing.
 There should also be consideration of possible risk to members of the child's family and other children in the community.

 Unless there are indications that parental involvement would risk further harm to the child, parents should be involved as early as possible where there are concerns about gang activity.

-The Serious Crime Act 2015) has amended the Crime and Security Act 2010 to extend this provision from 18 years and to include children and young people (14 -17 year olds). it also now covers drug dealing activity" as well as "violence" including the threat of violence.
+The Serious Crime Act 2015 amended the Crime and Security Act 2010 to extend this provision from 18 years and to include children and young people (14 -17 year olds).
+Gang injunctions also now covers drug dealing activity" as well as "violence" including the threat of violence.
 Applications should focus on gang related behaviour that may lead to violence, and not other problematic antisocial behaviour.

 In order to make a gang injunction, the court must be satisfied that the respondent has engaged in, encouraged or assisted gang-related violence or drug dealing activity.
 In addition, the court must then be satisfied that: